neu-cs4530/team-project-2k/README.md

 Running the application locally entails running both the backend service and a frontend.

+### Getting access to the Spotify API

+In order to make API calls after logging into your Spotify user, the Spotify Web API requires you to register your account with the Spotify X Covey Town App.
+To do this, send the owner of the Web API app (Pavan Hirpara) the email associated with your Spotify account.
+Then, access to the API can be granted and you can log into the Covey Town app with your Spotify user.

 ### Setting up the backend

 To run the backend, you will need a Twilio account.
 Twilio provides new accounts with $15 of credit, which is more than enough to get started.